domanteli0/PoSS/README.md

 ## Testing

+There are some unit tests, run them with: `gradle PROJECT_NAME:test`.

-Testing is done with [Hurl](https://hurl.dev).
+E2E testing is done with [Hurl](https://hurl.dev).
 To run them all simply `hurl tests/*.hurl`.

 > [!WARNING]
 >
 > As mentioned, some tests may fail because they did not expect there to be additional entities.
-See [Development Guidelines/Tetes](#tests) for more detail.
+See [Development Guidelines/E2E Tests](#e2e-tests) for more detail.

 ## Project generation